awslabs/aws-systems-manager/README.md

 * Inventory: Contains custom gatherers that you can use with the Inventory service
 * Examples: Any artifact that does not fit into the other categories will be a separate folder for that artifact

-## Contributing
+## Developing and Contributing
-Contributions and feedback are welcome!
-Proposals and Pull Requests will be considered and responded to.
+Contributions are welcome!
+The goal of the project is for developers to provide artifacts, documentation and examples of product usage to share with the community.

 Please see the CONTRIBUTING.md file for more information.

-## Feedback
-Thank you for helping us to improve SSM.
-Please send your questions or comments to: ec2-ssm-feedback@amazon.com

-## License
+## Legal and Licensing
+This repo is licensed under the MIT no attribution license.